Creating a Mold:

 - Use silicone such as Oomoo25 to create a mold (1 or 2 parts)

-- I make micro-loop tools out of acupuncture needles and a pin-vise
+- Make micro-loop tools out of acupuncture needles (.3 X 50mm) and the Excel Blades Burnisher set tool

-- All porcelain forms are hollowed out with the loop tools
+- All porcelain forms are hollowed out as thin as possible

 Tools

-To make a mold some areas of the form must be filled in.
+To make a mold, some areas of the form must be filled in.
 I used water based clay on this piece.
 You can also use oil based clay, but make sure it is softer than the form.
 Kids craft clay is good for this purpose.
-Forms can be placed on the side to make the seam run along the middle.
+Forms can be placed on a side to make the seam run along the middle.